 When looking for ways to measure your team’s productivity, remember that different teams have different outputs.
 The performance of your team depends on your industry and the work done by your team.
 The more precise numbers you can gather, the better.

-How can you measure the performance of different teams
+Here s how can you measure the performance of different teams:

 - Sales team.
 Sales team productivity is measured by the number of sales generated (obviously), signed agreements, activated accounts, and so forth.
 These numbers can be compared to the work hours.